TV Pop Diaries

 unknown

 After the failure of their Decca singles and album, and despite some radio play by Kenny Everett and Radio Caroline Genesis had decided to call it a day.
 They had made their album, albeit with a pop-minded producer Jonathan King, so that was it, job done.
 But a change of heart in late summer 1969 sees a new line-up and they begin work on new songs more in keeping with their musical intention.
 In late 1969 a BBC TV producer decided to make a TV documentary about the work of painter Mick Jackson, whose images of bondage, sado-masochism and other weekend hobbies had brought him some kind of notoriety in the arts world.
 Looking a suitable musical background for his documentary he was tipped off about this new band who were currently without a deal.
 Genesis were given the brief that they should provide four pieces of music.
 The pieces were called Provocation, Frustration, Manipulation and Resignation.
-Although the music had been recorded, allegedly produced by Paul Samwell-Smith, the TV documentary itself was shelved, with the music finally released decades later.
+Although the music had been recorded, allegedly produced by Paul Samwell-Smith, the TV documentary itself was shelved.
+The music was finally released decades later after a tape was found and put up for auction.

 Despite having no real management at the time, they secured a six-week residency at Ronnie Scott's club in London's Soho in early 1970.
 Having left Decca and leaving Jonathan King behind they chose to sign with the new label Charisma Records after future producer John Anthony had seen them play live.
-In the meantime the BBC, possibly apologising for the Jackson debacle, brought them into the studios to record a live session for the Nightride radio show recorded 22nd February 1970, bringing them to national attention.
-Their debut Charisma LP Trespass had been recorded in the summer of 1970 and released in October that year.
+In the meantime the BBC, possibly apologising for the Jackson debacle, brought them into the studios to record a live session for the Nightride radio show recorded 22nd February 1970, bringing them to national attention, despite having no new album to plug.
+Their debut Charisma LP Trespass was recorded in the summer of 1970 and released in October that year.
 The band would be expected to go on a promotional tour, but two problems arose.
 Disappointed with the finished album guitarist Anthony Phillips left the band, so a replacement had to be found quickly.
 Mick Barnard joined for a few live shows and their TV debut on BBC2's weekly pop and rock show Disco 2, appearing in the second series on 14th November 1970.
-The second problem for the band was that their drummer John Meyhew had recently left and his replacement Phil Collins had to learn the new songs quickly, as did Barnard, who would in turn be replaced by Steve Hackett.
+The second problem for the band was that their drummer John Meyhew had also recently left, so his replacement Phil Collins had to learn the new songs quickly, as did Barnard, who would in turn be replaced by Steve Hackett.
 Melody Maker called their TV debut "fairly disastrous."
-No video or audio is thought to exist, and all we have a a couple of (presumably) rehearsal photos.
+No video or audio is thought to exist, and all we have is a couple of (presumably) rehearsal photos.

 Gerry & The Pacemakers